DerellLicht/snippets/readme.md

 then displays either the number or its factors.

-Note: converting to 64-bit build, sped up handling of number which had a factor that was greater than 32 bits.
+Note: converting to 64-bit build, sped up handling of number which had a factor that was greater than 32 bits, by about 25%.

 <hr>